NPN/picoGPT-in-j/README.md

 NB.
 Switch model
 model '1558M'
 NB.
-Generate 79 tokens
+Generate 79 tokens.
+Assign the output to a variable to prevent it from NB. being printed to the console twice. out =.
 79 gen 'The importance of nomenclature, notation, and language as tools of'
 ```

 ## Notes

 - When the input length exceeds `n_ctx`, rather than throwing an exception, only the last `n_ctx` tokens are used.
 - Instead of a progress bar, tokens are printed as they're generated.
-Each token is printed on a separate line because J apparently doesn't flush stdout unless a newline is printed.
 - All calculations are done with 64-bit floats since J [doesn't have 32-bit floats](https://code.jsoftware.com/wiki/Vocabulary/NumericPrecisions) (not sure about 32-bit J, though).
 - The [Safetensors format](https://github.com/huggingface/safetensors) is used since it's easier to parse.
 This means checkpoints are downloaded from HuggingFace rather than OpenAI's Azure storage.
 Filenames are also different:
     - `model.ckpt.*` -> `model.safetensors`